Sadly, many women we talk to have been disrespected by Christian men in authority, especially in the local church context.

 For churches operating with an egalitarian paradigm you’ll regularly see gifted women preachers bringing the Word of God to the church.
 The lead pastor may be a woman and in larger churches some of the pastors, executives, and elders will be women.
 When a missionary couple is invited onto the church stage to be prayed over the women might be a co-leader with her husband, or the called leader who is being supported by her husband.

 We understand Peter’s teaching on spiritual leadership in church ministry (“overseers”) in 1 Peter 5:1-11 to apply to men and women humbling themselves under Christ and being servant leaders for the sake of the church and it’s ministry to the surrounding community.
 An important point is that Peter focuses elders not on governing or ruling the church, but on ministry to people.
 In some churches elders run the church like the Wizard of Oz behind the curtain.
-They have power over the pastors and the governance of the church, even though they’re not directly involved in ministering to people at the church and the community.
+They have power over the pastors and the governance of the church (and possibly micromanaging the church staff and operations), even though they’re not directly involved in servant ministry to people in the church and community.
 Their qualifications for leadership are mostly about giftedness, business success, money, and powerful personalities.

 Dallas Willard on the Need For Women Leaders in Church

-Let’s consider some common sense from Dallas Willard, a longtime distinguished USC philosopher, and a thought leader in Christian spiritual formation who was a personal mentor to me for a decade before he died in 2013.
+Dallas Willard, a longtime distinguished USC philosopher and a thought leader in Christian spiritual formation who was a personal mentor to me for a decade before he died in 2013, has some common sense wisdom to offer on this issue.
 When he was asked to write a chapter in the book How I Changed My Mind and Women in Leadership he declined because he said he’d always believed in women as church leaders.
 He did write the foreword and in it he shared: